 The Ruby Braff/George Barnes Quartet's Gershwin tribute is absolutely beautiful.
 The guitarist even revitalises Summertime although Braff snubs Porgy & Bess in favour of Bidin' my Time. £3 well-spent.

 Still it wasn't a bad day out, at least not for me.
 I also picked up a Robert B. Parker paperback for £1.
 Parker, who was one of the best of the hardboiled writers, had he still been alive and maybe living in North Shields would have witnessed some real live action watching three cops attempting to bundle a 'suspect', who didn't want to be bundled, into the back of the 'meat wagon'!
-I got the impression he didn't want to help them with their enquiries
+I got the impression that nor did he want to help them with their enquiries.

 Yes, it was quite a day!
 Lance